gustavodido/gustavodido.github.io/index.md

 - Team members with unsuitable attitude
 - Personal improvement plans

-In all examples above, you will be presented with the facts and I truly expect maturity, professionalism and openness in this kind of conversations.
+In all examples above, you will be presented with the facts and I truly expect maturity, professionalism, and openness in this kind of conversation.
 We all make mistakes...

 ### What gives me energy?

-- **Efficiency**: as soon as I am effective in something, I start thinking how it can be more efficient.
+- **Efficiency**: as soon as I am effective in something, I start thinking about how it can be more efficient.
 This is also a source of many battles (from a positive perspective) that I will pick up.
 You probably can relate to that if you like to automate everything.
-Also, there is a whole section for meetings in this page...
+Also, there is a whole section for meetings on this page...
 - **Reality**: I really enjoy to be realistic at work.
 The goal or the vision can be extremely ambitious, but still realistic and based on facts and not _feelings_.
-- **Happiness**: people motivated, good energy, a really nice environment and helping to achieve that.
+- **Happiness**: people motivated, good energy, a nice environment and helping to achieve that.
 - **Investment**: people should have the tools to do a good job: infrastructure, tooling, space, even good chairs if it is going to help in the motivation and productivity of the team.

 ### What drains my energy?

 - **Politics**: let's get it done.
-I have seen many people concerned about everything but the company mission, vision and customers: their jobs, their roles, their power, their department and etc. I can play games very well, but they require a huge amount of energy from me.
+I have seen many people concerned about everything but the company mission, vision, and customers: their jobs, their roles, their power, their department, etc. I can play games very well, but they require a huge amount of energy from me.
 Let me invest this energy is something else.
-- **Chaos**: these things are red flags for me: no prioritization, lack of vision, no technical awareness, bad attitude, no structure in place, power disputes, unclear expectations, unclear roles, unclear administrative processes and etc.
+- **Chaos**: these things are red flags for me: no prioritization, lack of vision, no technical awareness, bad attitude, no structure in place, power disputes, unclear expectations, unclear roles, unclear administrative processes, etc.
 - **Comfortability**: the basic attrition to change, without change we can't improve.
-- **Bad attiude**: people that don't want to improve, are not open or just don't have the attitude aligned with the team or culture.
+- **Bad attitude**: people that don't want to improve, are not open or just don't have the attitude aligned with the team or culture.
 - **Careless**: it does not matter if it is about the code, the product, the equipment or a single email.
 If you do something, do with care.

 ### 1:1s

 This is the best moment that I have to connect with you and get to know you a little bit more.
 If we are working together, we are probably going to have a recurrent 1:1 meeting.
 My focus is completely on you during this session and I truly expect the same from you.
-In this conversation it is nice to:
+In this conversation, it is nice to:

 - Share things we like, don't like and our feelings.
-- Check if our expectations are clear and we are on the right direction.
+- Check if our expectations are clear and we are in the right direction.
 - Talk about anything that we want, it can be work and it can be the new puppy that is chewing the furniture.
 - Exchange _feedback_.

-I rather be listening to you, but don't worry, I will take the initiative if it is needed.
+I will rather be listening to you, but don't worry, I will take the initiative if it is needed.

 ### Meetings